jhuangsoftware/adobe-cif-extension-sample/exercise-04/tutorial-04-modify-deploy-ccif-sequence.md

 2. Install the [We.Retail CCIF Connector](weretail-ccif-connector-all-1.0.2.zip) - __NOTE: This package is for demo purposes ONLY and not supported by Adobe.
 Please don't use this in implementation__

-3. Configure the CCIF Connector Service
+3. Configure the CCIF Connector Service by navigating to `http://localhost:4502/system/console/configMgr`

    | Field Name                 | Field Value          |
    | -------------------------- | -------------------- |